-The respondent started his journey with a group of 13 persons.
-They left Bosnia and Herzegovina in mid-April 2021 in the region of Lipa.
-After some 15 or 20 days of walking through Croatia and Slovenia, the group managed to reach Trieste, Italy, without being detected by the authorities.
-They settled in what the respondent called an “unofficial camp” in the area of Trieste.
-In total, there were around 30 people in the “camp”, and the respondent’s group stayed there for three days.
+The respondent began his journey alongside a group of 13 people in the middle of April from the region of Lipa in Bosnia and Herzegovina.
+After reportedly walking through Croatia and Slovenia for between 15 and 20 days, the transit group arrived in Trieste, Italy.
+They stayed in what the respondent called an “unofficial camp” in the area of Trieste for three days.
+In total, there were around 30 people in this “camp”.

-The respondent said “asyl”, but the policemen ignored this.
-Instead, they told the group of four to get into the rear part of a white van.
-There were neither seats nor windows in the rear part.
-After an estimated hour of driving, the van stopped at the border crossing on the road E61 between Pesek (Italy) and Kozina (Slovenia) (coordinates 45.62307938388053, 13.90269667130233).
+The respondent recalled saying “asyl” to the officers, but he was ignored.
+Instead, they instructed the group of four to get into the rear part of a white van that had neither seats nor windows.
+After what felt like an hour of driving, the respondent said the van stopped at the border crossing on the road E61 between Pesek, Italy and Kozina, Slovenia. (coordinates 45.62307938388053, 13.90269667130233).

-The respondent then described what he believed to be Italian officers talking to five Slovenian officers who were wearing camouflage suits and dark-blue hats.
-The transit group was then handed over to the Slovenian officers.
-They received food and water and had again to enter a white van with no seats.
-After an estimated 4 or 5 hours of driving, the van stopped on a big road in a forest and the group was let out of the van.
-The respondent estimated that it was around noon or 1 p.m.
-The Slovenian officers pointed into the forest and told the group to walk in the direction they were pointing until they reach the Croatian border and crossed over, recounted the respondent.
+The respondent then described what he believed to be Italian officers talking to five Slovenian officers wearing camouflage suits and dark-blue hats.
+The transit group were reportedly handed over to the Slovenian officers.
+They received food and water and where then put into another white van with no seats.
+After approximately four or five hours of driving, the van stopped on a big road in a forest and the group was let out of the van.
+The respondent estimated that it was between 12 and one in the afternoon.
+The Slovenian officers then pointed into the forest, and told the group to walk in the direction they were pointing until they reach the Croatian border and crossed over, recounted the respondent.

-The respondent explained that he was first punched into the face, then the officers hit his hands and his backside with a baton.
-The same kind of violence was exerted against the three other members of his group.
+The respondent described how the officers first punched him in the face, and then hit his hands and his backside with a baton.
+The same kind of violence was used against the three other men in the transit group.

-During their apprehension, the men had to sign a paper that included their name, their father’s name and their country of origin.
-The paper was in Croatian, no translator was present.
+During their apprehension, it was reported that the men had to sign a paper that included their names, their fathers’ names and their countries of origin.
+The respondent said the paper was in Croatian, and no translator was present.
 The officers also took pictures of the men.

-Then the respondent described how the officers told the group to get down on the ground and hit them, one by one, with a baton on their backsides and their hands.
-According to the respondent, they were hit harder and longer than in the police station.
-He estimated the beating to have lasted around 10 minutes.
-Then the police officers told the men to cross the stream which the respondent recognised to be the Korana, marking the border between Croatia and Bosnia and Herzegovina.
-The river-water was described by the respondent as reaching the chests of the men and was very cold.
-The policemen were laughing while the men had to cross the stream.
+Then the respondent described how the officers told the group to get down on the ground and began to hit them, one by one, with a baton on their backsides and their hands.
+The respondent noted that they were hit harder and longer than when they had been at the station, recalling the beatings to have lasted for almost 10 minutes.
+Then the officers told the men to cross the river, which the respondent recognised as the Korana which marks the border between Croatia and Bosnia and Herzegovina.
+The river-water was described by the respondent as reaching the chests of the men and being very cold.
+The officers were reportedly laughing while the men struggled to cross the river.